nitinvunnam/nitinvunnam/README.md

 ##  Hi there my name is Nitin 👋

-🌱 I’m currently studying Electrical and Computer Engineering at The University of Texas at Austin
+🌱 I’m currently studying Electrical and Computer Engineering at The University of Texas at Austin - looking to go into either integrated circuits or computer architecture and embedded systems

 📫 Reach out at nitin.vunnam@utexas.edu